Shushunya/quizzy/.github/ISSUE_TEMPLATE/feature-request--be-.md

 ---
-name: Feature request
+name: Feature request [BE]
 about: Suggest an idea for this project
-title: ''
+title: "[BE]"
-labels: ''
+labels: BE, enhancement
-assignees: ''
+assignees: Shushunya

 ---